k-candidate/k-candidate.github.io/_posts/2025-09-01-rustification-of-python-uv-ruff-ty.md

 # uv sync --extra dev # to install also the optional dependencies “dev”
 # uv sync --locked # if the repo has a uv.lock with or without pyproject.toml
 # uv sync --locked --all-extras # install all optional dependencies
+# uv sync --active --locked --all-extras # if you are inside a venv not called ".venv".
+The --active is to target the active environment (meaning you already did the source .venv2/bin/activate)
 # uv sync --locked --extra dev # install dev optional dependencies
 ```